react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

     - `progress` - Animated node representing the progress value of the current screen. `0` when screen should start coming into view, `0.5` when it's mid-way, `1` when it should be fully in view.
   - `next` - Values for the screen after this one in the stack.
 This can be `undefined` in case the screen animating is the last one.
     - `progress` - Animated node representing the progress value of the next screen.
-  - `layouts` - Layout measurements for various items we use for animation.
+  - `layouts` - Layout measurements for the screen.
 Each layout object contain `height` and `width` properties.
     - `screen` - Layout of the whole screen.
-    - `title` - Layout of the title element.
-Might be `undefined` when not rendering a title.
-    - `leftLabel` - Layout of the back button label.
-Might be `undefined` when not rendering a back button label.

   A config that just fades the elements looks like this: